pivotal/docs-tap/install-online/profile.hbs.md

     Where:

-    - `MY-REGISTRY-USER` is the user with write access to `MY-REGISTRY`.
+    - `MY-REGISTRY-USER` is the user with read access to `MY-REGISTRY`.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.
     - `MY-REGISTRY` is your own container registry.
+    - `MY-REGISTRY-PUSH-USER` is the user with write access to `MY-REGISTRY`.
+    - `MY-REGISTRY-PUSH-PASSWORD` is the password for `MY-REGISTRY-PUSH-USER`.
     - `MY-TANZUNET-USERNAME` is the user with access to the images in the VMware Tanzu Network registry `registry.tanzu.vmware.com`.
     - `MY-TANZUNET-PASSWORD` is the password for `MY-TANZUNET-USERNAME`.
     - `VERSION-NUMBER` is your Tanzu Application Platform version.
 For example, `{{ vars.tap_version }}`.